celestiaorg/celestia-app/docs/architecture/adr-008-blocksize-independent-commitment.md

 1. The amount of subtree roots per commitment is O(sqrt(n)), while n is the number of message shares.
 The worst case for the number of subtree roots is depicted in the diagram below - an entire block missing one share.
   ![Interactive Commitment 2](./assets/complexity.png)
 The worst case for the current implementation depends on the block size.
-If it is the worst block size as in `minimalBlocksize`, it is O(sqrt(n)) as well.
+If it is the worst block size, as in `minimalBlocksize`, it is O(sqrt(n)) as well.
 On the other hand, if the message is only in one row, then it is O(log(n)).
 Therefore the height of the tree over the subtree roots is in this implementation O(log(sqrt(n))), while n is the number of message shares.
 In the current implementation, it varies from O(log(sqrt(n))) to O(log(log(n))) depending on the block size.

-2. With more subtree roots, the amount of merkle proofs will increase.
+2. With more subtree roots, the number of merkle proofs will increase.
 With deeper subtree roots, the size of the merkle proofs will increase.
 So instead of having a merkle proof from the `DataRoot` to the `originalSubRoot` you will need the merkle proof from `DataRoot` to `2^k` amount of `miniSubRoots` with `k` being the height difference of `originalSubRoot` and `miniSubRoots`.
 You can optimize this by having only **one** merkle proof from `DataRoot` to `originalSubRoot` and then calculate the `originalSubRoot` from the `k` `miniSubRoots`.
 Because the merkle proof is created after the block is published, we know the block size and, therefore, if this `originalSubRoot` exists or not.

 ### Positive